Shadowing a psychiatrist is potentially the most difficult of specialty-based opportunities to get.

 The reason why it’s hard to get opportunities shadowing psychiatrists (compared to other specialists), is due to the nature of their work.

-Psychiatrists diagnose and treat mental illnesses and abnormal behaviour.
-They also do this across a wide range of settings; from hospitals and private clinics to federal prisons and high security mental insitutions.
+Psychiatrists diagnose and treat mental illnesses and abnormal behavior.
+They also do this across a wide range of settings; from hospitals and private clinics to federal prisons and high-security mental institutions.

 So here’s why it’s hard:

-This is why pre-med students or non-medical students can have such a difficult time shadowing in this area.
+This is why pre-med students (or anyone else) can have such a difficult time shadowing in this area.

 Legality and insurance, for many practicing psychiatrists, wouldn’t cover shadowing in the case of potential incidents.